-How we tested the Android Wear OS smartwatches
+How we tested the best Android smartwatches

 Putting these watches to the test was a very straightforward process.
 Once we were able to successfully set up and pair the devices to their respective companion smartphone apps, it was about living with them on our wrist until battery life dictated we had to power them up again.

 We wanted to know how their core smartwatch features performed.
 This included how they handled the notifications that normally appear on your phone.
 Were they well presented and easy to read?
 Could you respond to notifications simply and easily?